 |Mark Serlo and Brandon Lawwill's excellent commemorative pins|

 The first set was tremendous, with an extended intro jam to Bernstein and Chasnoff getting things started in a way to let you know that the Grateful Dead's legacy in this room was understood by The Disco Biscuits.
 Every segue was creative and the peak in the inverted Shelby Rose was one of the most furious I've ever heard.
-They finished the first set by completing the B and C. It was at this point I realized they hadn't stopped once.
+Barber attacks and stretches out the peak to the point of madness.
+They finished the first set by completing the Bernstein and Chasnoff.
+It was at this point I realized they hadn't stopped once.
 This isn't entirely out of character for the Disco Biscuits but this set was particularly unrelenting and fluid.

 Addendum: Bobby's birthday party 10/16/16